Keyboard shortcuts

 2. Level size vs target – computed by levelTargets(), which dynamically adjusts the “base” level depending on total data volume.

-3. Ingest buffer backlog – if a level’s ingest shards have data, they receive elevated scores so staged tables are merged promptly.
+3. Landing buffer backlog – if a level’s landing shards have data, they receive elevated scores so landed tables are merged promptly.

 1. Records a manifest.EditDeleteFile for the source level.